MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/limits-specifications-teams.md

 <sup>1</sup> You can schedule as many Live Events as you want, but you can only run 15 at a time.
 As soon as the producer joins a live event, it's considered to be running.
 The producer who attempts to join the 16th live event gets an error.

-Para obter mais informações sobre eventos ao vivo, acesse eventos [ao vivo do Teams](teams-live-events/plan-for-teams-live-events.md#teams-live-events).
+Para obter mais informações sobre eventos ao vivo, acesse [eventos ao vivo do Teams](teams-live-events/plan-for-teams-live-events.md#teams-live-events).
 Confira também [Agendar um evento ao vivo do Teams](https://support.microsoft.com/office/schedule-a-teams-live-event-7a9ce97c-e1cd-470f-acaf-e6dfc179a0e2).

 > [!IMPORTANT]
 > **O limite de eventos ao vivo do Microsoft 365 cresce**
 >
-> **Para continuar atendendo às necessidades de nossos clientes, estenderemos os aumentos temporários de limite para eventos ao vivo até 31 de dezembro de 2022, incluindo**:
+> **Para continuar dando suporte às necessidades de nossos clientes, estenderemos os aumentos temporários de limite para eventos ao vivo até 30 de junho de 2023, incluindo:**
 >
 >- Suporte a eventos para até 20.000 participantes
 >- 50 eventos podem ser hospedados simultaneamente em um locatário